best-practice-and-impact/govspeakr/README.md

 ```

 The converted \*.md file will be written to the original directory, with the file name suffixed with "_converted".
-This file can be interpreted by the whitehall publisher, along with the images contained in the images subdirectory.
+This file, along with the images contained in the images subdirectory, can be parsed by the Whitehall Publisher to produce HTML on GOV.UK.

 ## What is converted by govspeakr?